tegandbiscuits/lets-learn-rails-talk/use-rails.md

 ```

 Note:
-* To help style things, I'm going to add Bootstrap to the project
 * To keep things simple, I'm going to just link to a CDN build

-* Rails has a file called `application.html.erb` which is a layout template
+* We can add the tags to do so inside the `application.html.erb` layout template
-* It will automatically surround our other pages
+* The layout template will automatically surround our other, more specific views
-* It's possible to have multiple layout templates
+* A Rails app can have multiple layout templates, but we'll just have one
-  * One for authorized and one for unauthorized for example

-* So we can add these tags to the `head` of that file, and Bootstrap will be around for every page

 ---

 ## Notice Container

 Note:
-* While we're in our layout file, let's also setup the page layout and show any notices that come back
+* While we're in our layout file, let's also setup the page layout and make it show any notices that we give

 ```erb[|4,12|5-9|11]